Switching out your drum heads can breathe new life into a tired set of drums. In this buyer’s guide, we went on the hunt for the best out there.

-- Needs a setup – After all that traveling, you’ll need to clean and wax this skin.
+- Needs a setup – You’ll need to clean and wax this skin.

-Aquarian’s Super-kick Drumhead Pack is a couple of dollars cheaper than Evans’ set we just talked about, so what’s the difference here?
-Well, both manufacturers are offering 7mm two-ply skins however, the skins in the Super Kick II Pack feature something called Nu-Brite film, which makes for a fuller low end.
+This Super Kick II Pack features something called Nu-Brite film, which makes for a fuller low end.
 There’s also a handy felt muffle ring, so there’ll be no extra dampening required.
-Overall, Aquarian have designed these things for low end and less interference, rather than versatility and sustain like Evans’ pack.

-- Patented ‘Muffling System’ – This gives your kick drum more control and reduces interference.
+- Patented ‘muffling system’ – Gives you more control and reduces interference.

-- Tone – The sound Aquarian’s skins produce is very deep and rich, considering the pretty affordable price.
+- Tone – The sound Aquarian’s skins produce is intense and vibrant, considering the pretty affordable price.